-(a) Sick Days

-Employees who have completed 488 hours of work at the facility shall be compensated at 100% for five days in a calendar year.
+- (a) Employees who have completed 488 hours of work at the facility shall be compensated at 70% for five days in a calendar year.
 These days shall be non-cumulative from year to year.
-Regular part-time employees sick leave entitlement will be pro-rated based on total hours worked and based on 1872 hours per year.
-Employees not using their five sick days at the end of the calendar year shall be paid out their residual sick days at 60%, on the first pay period of the new year.
+Any unused sick leave entitlement shall be paid out to the employee at 50%. - (b) After one year of service, employees shall receive 70% of their regular pay, commencing on the seventh calendar day of each incident until the 17th week of each year.